innolitics/n2y/README.md

 If there are errors with the mermaid syntax, it is treated as a normal codeblock and the warning is logged.

+### Linked Header Blocks

+Replace headers with links back to the originating notion block.

 ## Architecture

 N2y's architecture is divided into four main steps: